TobeyTobes/TobeyTobes/README.md

 - 👋 Hi, I’m @TobeyTobes my name is Austin Tobey.
 I'm from Tulsa, OK.
-- Results-oriented Retail Associate specialized in customer service and technology.
+- Software developer and problem solver.
-- 10-year track record of success in exceeding customer service and sales goals.
+- Quick to ramp up with any existing development platform and perform design, coding, debugging, and testing application and system software.
-- Switched to becoming a software developer.
+- Excellent interpersonal as well as communication skills and enjoys a high-pressure team environment.
-- Languages and tools: C++, Java, Python.
+- Languages and tools: C++, Java, Python, SQL, JavaScript, HTML, CSS.
 - Preferred IDE: VScode.
 Other IDE: Visual Studio
 - 👀 I’m interested in software and gaming devleopment.
 - 🌱 I’m currently learning Computer Science.
 Expected graduation Dec 2023